AdobeDocs/analytics.en/help/implement/vars/plugins/getpercentpageviewed.md

 ## Install the plug-in using the Adobe Analytics extension

-Adobe offers an extension that allows you to use most commonly-used plug-ins.
+Adobe offers an extension that allows you to use most commonly-used plug-ins with Adobe Analytics.

 1. Log in to [Adobe Experience Platform Data Collection](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 1. Click the desired tag property.